 Since she was still upset, that’s as far as we got that morning.

-Tomorrow, when we come home from our bi-weekly library trip.
-I’ll teach her how to set aside a space in her room for her library books.
+Tomorrow, when we come home from our library trip – and hopefully return all her missing books – I’ll teach her how to set aside a space in her room for her library books.

 Parenting Discipline is all about teaching

 By taking that pause before I reacted, I was able to calmly assess the situation, think about what I wanted to teach her and then intentionally teach at the appropriate time.